jcraane/personal-blog-hugo/content/post/2021-07-27-resources_images_in_kmm.md

 ---
 layout:     post

-title:      "Sharing localized string resources and images between iOS and Android in Kotlin Multiplatform Mobile"
+title:      "Localized resources and images in KMM"
-subtitle:   ""
+subtitle:   "Sharing localized string resources and images between iOS and Android in Kotlin Multiplatform Mobile"
 author: Jamie Craane
 date: 2021-07-27
 description: "This post show how to add share localized resources and images between iOS and Android in KMM project."